About Me

 Channel-hillslope coupling in landscape evolution models

-Understanding the coevolution of topography and runoff generation
+Coevolution of topography and runoff generation

 Topography affects how water is stored and released from watersheds, while over long timescales, flowing water shapes topography through erosion and incision of channel networks.
 In humid climates, most storm runoff is groundwater, even in large storms.
 Typical landscape evolution models do not account for this crucial role of subsurface flow.
 To investigate the coevolution of topography and runoff generation, I coupled hydrological and landscape evolution models and found that hillslope length scales nonlinearly with subsurface transmissivity (depth-integrated hydraulic conductivity) under the influence of steady recharge.
 The paper is available here.